Most smartphones and some tablets can be used when you travel abroad. Use our Trip Planner to find out if your device will work for your trip.

 How do I get my device ready to use outside the US?

-Before you travel internationally, make sure your device's roaming is turned on so your device can connect to cellular networks in your destination country.
+Before you use your device while traveling, make sure your device's roaming is turned on.
+Roaming must be on so your device can connect to cellular networks in your destination country.

 How will I be charged for using my device when I travel abroad?